barisdemiroz/radial_integral_image/README.md

 Remarks
 -------
 I have extracted these files from a project, so it contains some cruft.
 There is a OpenCV 2.4+ dependency.

+If you found this code useful please cite: "Demiröz, B. E., Salah, A. A., Bastanlar, Y., & Akarun, L. (2019). **Affordable person detection in omnidirectional cameras using radial integral channel features**.
+Machine Vision and Applications, 30(4), 645-655."